privacysandbox/data-plane-shared-libraries/docs/roma/byob/sdk/docs/udf/Communication Interface.md

 ### Standard output (stdout)

-The serialized response should be written to stdout.
-It is expected that only the response is written to stdout.
+Logs can be written to stdout.
+Currently, these logs are discarded.
+However, in future, logs may be made available for debugging.

 ### Standard error (stderr)